 An effective, secure and convenient mPOS service for Australian small businesses.

 - Highs: Compact reader.
-Bank grade security.
+Bank-grade security.
 Useful mobile app and online portal.
-Next day settlement.
+Next-day settlement.

 - Lows: Monthly fee.
-Hefty 12 month cancellation charge.
+Hefty 12-month cancellation charge.

-- Go with Mint if: You want a state of the art payment system at a low cost.
+- Go with Mint if: You want a state-of-the-art payment system at a low cost.

-Who are Mint Payments?
+Who is Mint Payments?

 Mint Payments Limited is a publicly-listed Australian company that specialises in payment processing solutions.
 The company was founded in 2007.
 Mint Payments recently launched Mint mPOS, a mobile payment solution aimed at small businesses in Australia.
 The service fully supports contactless and chip and PIN-based debit and credit card transactions.